Calories Burned Calculator

 The Measurement of Metabolic Equivalent of Task (MET)

-Oxygen consumption is measured in MET (metabolic equivalent of a task).
-The original definition of MET is based on oxygen utilization and body mass.
-It represents the ratio of the rate at which a person expends energy (relative to their body mass) while performing a given physical task compared to a reference.
-The reference is the energy expended by an average person while sitting quietly, roughly equivalent to 3.5 mL of oxygen per kilogram per minute.
+This standard is measured in MET (Metabolic Equivalent of Task).
+The MET value represents the ratio of energy a person expends during a specific physical task relative to their body mass and a resting baseline.
+The standard reference point—the energy an average person uses while sitting quietly—is roughly equivalent to 3.5 mL of oxygen per kilogram of body weight per minute.

-Scientists found this value experimentally by measuring the MET of a healthy 40-year-old male who weighed 154 pounds.
-A MET value of 1 represents the energy expended by an average person at rest, a value of 2 requires twice as much energy as an average person expends at rest, a value of 8 requires eight times as much energy, and so on.
+Researchers determined this value experimentally by measuring the resting metabolic rate of a healthy 40-year-old male weighing 154 pounds.
+Therefore, a MET value of 1 represents your energy expenditure at rest.
+A MET value of 2 means you require twice as much energy as you do at rest, a MET of 8 means eight times as much, and so on.

-Exercises are commonly classified as light intensity, moderate intensity, or vigorous intensity exercises.
-Higher-intensity exercises have a higher MET.
-For example, walking slowly is a light-intensity exercise with a 2.0 MET, playing doubles in tennis is a moderate-intensity exercise with a 5.0 MET, and going at a rate of 100 jumps per minute while jumping rope is a vigorous-intensity exercise with an 11.0 MET.
+Exercises are generally categorized into light, moderate, or vigorous intensity based on these values.
+For instance, walking slowly is a light-intensity exercise with a MET of about 2.0.
+Playing doubles tennis is a moderate-intensity activity with a MET of 5.0, while jumping rope at a rapid pace of 100 jumps per minute is a vigorous-intensity exercise boasting an 11.0 MET.

 Basal Metabolic Rate (BMR)

-A person with a higher BMR burns more calories at rest than someone with a lower BMR.
-Therefore, if a person wants to increase the number of calories they burn, they can work on increasing their BMR through activities such as strength training and muscle building.
+Factors such as age, height, weight, and muscle mass all influence this baseline number.
+A person with a higher BMR inherently burns more calories at rest than someone with a lower BMR.
+If you want to increase your daily calorie burn round-the-clock, one of the most effective strategies is to boost your BMR through strength training and muscle building.

 A Person's Age, Gender, and Muscle Mass